paritytech/subxt/RELEASING.md

     First, if there have been any significant changes, add a description of those changes to the top of the changelog entry for this release.

-    Next, you utilize the following script to generate the merged PRs between releases:
+    Next, you can use the following script to generate the merged PRs between releases:

     ```
     ./scripts/generate_changelog.sh